Douglas Coe

 Douglas Evans Coe (October 20, 1928 – February 21, 2017) was an American evangelist who served as the associate director of the Fellowship Foundation (also known as The Fellowship), a religious and political organization known for hosting the annual National Prayer Breakfast.
 Coe has been referred to as the "stealth Billy Graham".
 In 2005, Coe was named one of the 25 most-influential evangelicals in the United States by Time.
 Coe was an ordained ruling elder and lay minister in the Presbyterian Church (USA).

 Early life and education

 Douglas Coe was born on October 20, 1928, in Medford, Oregon.
 He earned a Bachelor of Science degree from Willamette University in Salem in 1953.
+He was the son of Milton Evans and Lodi Helene Coe.
+His grandfather was professor and missionary Curtis P. Coe.
+His second cousin was Marion County, Oregon, treasurer Robert E. Coe Jr. who also lived in Salem.
+They are descendants of American colonial Robert Coe.

 While enrolled as a college student, Coe met dean of men and future fellowship associate Senator Mark O. Hatfield.
 Coe became involved with Young Life, a campus youth ministry, in Salem, Oregon, and started a chapter of InterVarsity Christian Fellowship with Roy Cook while enrolled at Willamette University.
 Coe and Cook became involved in laymen's groups of various kinds and helped establish a "Navigator house" in Salem.
 They met Abraham Vereide when he visited Salem, Oregon, for a Governor's prayer breakfast and were fascinated by his visionary communication of a "leadership led by God, empowered by His Spirit."